Opera Season Highlights 2026-27

 The Galloping Cure, Missy Mazzoli / Royce Vavrek (after Karen Russell and Franz Kafka)

-In their latest opera, Missy Mazzoli and Royce Vavrek turn their long-standing creative partnership toward the opioid crisis, filtering it through a surreal, darkly allegorical lens and drawing on the writings of Karen Russell and Franz Kafka.
+In their latest opera, Missy Mazzoli and Royce Vavrek turn their long-standing creative partnership toward the topic of addiction, filtering it through a surreal, darkly allegorical lens and drawing on the writings of Karen Russell and Franz Kafka.
 Described by director Tom Morris as “a lurid tale of the greed surrounding the tragedy of the opioid crisis,” in which a mysterious figure offers a miraculous cure for pain—at devastating cost.
 Premiering at the Edinburgh International Festival, 9–12 August 2026, this Opera Ventures production reunites Scottish Opera with Mazzoli, Vavrek, and Morris following their previous collaboration, Breaking the Waves.
 Conducted by Stuart Stratford with the Orchestra of Scottish Opera, the score combines Mazzoli’s lyrical writing with driving, club-influenced rhythmic energy.
 The cast is led by Daniela Mack, Justin Austin, and Susan Bullock.
 A major international co-production and co-commission between Opera Ventures, Scottish Opera, NorrlandsOperan AB, the Canadian Opera Company, San Francisco Opera, and State Opera of South Australia, the work is positioned for a substantial international life beyond its premiere, offering companies a visually distinctive and theatrically urgent addition to the contemporary repertoire.

 Lincoln in the Bardo, Missy Mazzoli / Royce Vavrek (after Lincoln in the Bardo by George Saunders)

 Marking the first mainstage opera by a woman to be commissioned and premiered solely by The Metropolitan Opera, Missy Mazzoli and Royce Vavrek adapt George Saunders’ Booker Prize–winning novel with performances running 19 October – 14 November 2026.
 The opera depicts the aftermath of Willie Lincoln’s death, set in a graveyard populated by spirits who observe and respond to Abraham Lincoln’s grief, structured around the novel’s ensemble narration and shifting perspectives.
 The production is conducted by Yannick Nézet-Séguin and Steven Osgood, directed by Lileana Blain-Cruz, and features Peter Mattei, Christine Goerke, Janai Brugger, Stephanie Blythe, Anthony Roth Costanzo, and Ryan McKinny.
-The work is also being developed beyond the operatic stage, with a film adaptation reported to be in development with Tom Hanks as Abraham Lincoln.
+The Saunders novel is also being developed beyond the operatic stage, with a film adaptation reported to be in development with Tom Hanks as Abraham Lincoln.

 Der geheime Garten (The Secret Garden), Jonathan Dove / Peter Lund (after The Secret Garden by Frances Hodgson Burnett)